mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-a 2 dimensional vector is a physics and math concept, with plenty of tutorials on the internet.
+a 2 dimensional vector is a physics and math concept.
+The basic premise is:

+`scene`
+TODO diagram for each line

+locations in space can be fully described by position along each dimension.
+Point A can be at a known location.
+Point B can be at another location.
+The difference between A and B can also be described as a Vector, by subtracting the components of Point A from point B. This is typically called the Delta.
+The distance between A and B can be calculated by doing the pythagorean theorum on the delta.
+This is typically called the Magnitude.
+The direction that point B is from point A can be calculated by dividing the Delta's components by the Magnitude.
+This converts Delta to a point on a Unit Circle.
+This value is also called a Normal.
+The Normal's X and Y components correspond to the Cosine and Sine of the angle between the line AB and another line going positive along the X axis.
+This Normal version of an angle can also be used for rotation calculations.
+The perpendicular angle can be determined by swapping the X and negative Y components into another vector.
+The alignment of one vector with another can be calculated by a math operation called a Dot Product.
+These mathematical relationships help us determine collision of objects, and resolve a variety of physics interactions.

+There are plenty of tutorials on the internet about 2D vectors.
 One is linked in the description
 `add to description` Two dimensional vector concept tutorial https://youtu.be/j6RI6IWd5ZU

 This implementation includes the addition and subtraction operators, and also implicit tuple casting.